 3. Goal-based agents

 Goal-based agents react, remember and plan.
 These agents are driven by a goal and they think through the best actions to reach it.
+A goal-based agent in AI evaluates different options before choosing the action that best supports its objective.
 The structure of such agents in AI is programmed to evaluate different choices and pick the one that moves them closer to their goal.
 That’s why goal-based agents are much more flexible and powerful than simple reflex agents.

 Goal-based AI agents examples: Roomba, Rovo agents in Atlassian Jira (a project management software), video game AI